dlim28/esports-API/README.md

 The API key will need to be put in the header under x-api-key

 eg. x-api-key: [YOU API KEY HERE]

+There are 2 types of keys:
+    - Restricted(GET requests only)
+    - Admin (GET POST PUT PATCH DELETE)
 ```

 ## Future Possibility